Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Copula-based Time Series Models

-The notion of decomposing a conditional distribution into a function of $h$-functions is named Rosenblatt (forward/backward) function \citep{mcneil2022time}.
+If no superscript is given, then conditioning on the second variable is implied. \SPP{Using this notation,} the conditional distribution \SPP{of e.g.} $F_{U_t|U_{t-1}}$ may be rewritten as $F_{U_t| U_{t-1}}(u_t, u_{t-1}) = C_{\phi}(u_t|u_{t-1}) = h^2_{\phi_1}(u_t, u_{t-1})$.
+Explicit forms of $h$-functions and their inverses can be found in \cite{smith2010modeling} for the normal, $t$, Clayton, Gumbel and Galambos copula.)
+An advantage of using the $h$-functions is that all conditional distributions can be decomposed into a \SPP{composition} of $h$-functions, i.e. Rosenblatt (forward/backward) functions \citep{mcneil2022time}.
 The decomposition of $U_t|U_{t-1},\hdots,U_{t-p}$ can be called Rosenblatt backward and the decomposition of $U_{t-p}|U_{t-p+1},\hdots,U_{t}$ Rosenblatt forward function (inspired by the Rosenblatt transform from \cite{rosenblatt1952remarks}).
 For $p = 1$ the Rosenblatt functions are just the corresponding $h$-functions, $R_1^1 = h_1^1$, $R_1^2 = h_1^2$. \cite{mcneil2022time} define the Rosenblatt forward and backward functions for $p > 1$, $R_p:(0,1)^p\times(0,1) \rightarrow (0,1)$, recursively as follows:

-Here $\mathbf{u}_{-j}$ denotes $\mathbf{u}_{-j} = (u_1,\hdots,u_{j-1},u_{j+1},\hdots,u_k)$.
-The second argument of the Rosenblatt functions, $x$, is the actual variable that the Rosenblatt functions are evaluated at.
+where $\mathbf{u}_{-j} = (u_1,\hdots,u_{j-1},u_{j+1},\hdots,u_k)$.
+The second argument of the Rosenblatt functions, $x$, is the variable that the Rosenblatt functions are evaluated at.
 The conditioning variables are contained in the vector $\mathbf{u}$.
 Using the newly introduced notation, the D-vine copula density (Eq. \ref{d-vine_density}) can be rewritten as \citep{mcneil2022time},

-In order to rewrite the time series updating equation (Eq. \ref{AR(p)}) in the D-vine framework, the inverse Rosenblatt transforms can be utilized:
+In order to rewrite the time series updating equation (Eq. \ref{Eq:AR(p)}) in the D-vine framework, the inverse Rosenblatt transforms can be utilized:

-Here $R_p$ is the Rosenblatt function corresponding to the $(p+1)$-dimensional copula $C_{\phi}$ from Eq.~\ref{AR(p)}.
-In this notation, the Markov($p$) restriction becomes obvious.
-The model can also be understood as a generalized AR($p$)-model.
-In this case, however, the function connecting the past variables, $U_{t-1}, \hdots, U_{t-p}$, innovations $w_t$ and the current observations $U_t$ is not necessarily linear.
-For the case where $p=1$, the updating equation becomes

-Here $h_{\phi}$ is the $h$-function associated to the 2-dimensional copula $C_{\phi}$ from Eq.~\ref{AR(1)}.
-Next, we are going to discuss the extension of \cite{mcneil2022time} to allow for infinite partial dependence.
+\SPP{Here $R_p^{-1}$ is the inverse Rosenblatt function corresponding to the $(p+1)$-dimensional copula $C_{\phi}$ from Eq.~\ref{Eq:AR(p)}.
+The inversion is w.r.t. the last argument.
+Formally, $R_p^{-1}(\mathbf{u},x)$ is the solution to $R_p(\mathbf{u},x) = x$.} In this notation, the Markov($p$) restriction becomes obvious.
+Next, we are going to discuss the extension of \cite{mcneil2022time} and \cite{joe2014dependence} to allow for infinite partial dependence.